openfl/OpenFLDevelopersGuide/storing-local-data/encrypted-local-storage.md

 If the stronglyBound parameter is set to false (the default), only the publisher ID needs to stay the same for the application to read the data.
 The bits of the application may change (and they need to be signed by the same publisher), but they do not need to be the exact same bits as were in application that stored the data.
 Updated applications with the same publisher ID as the original can continue to access the data.

 **_Note:_** _In practice, setting stronglyBound to true does not add any additional data protection.
-A “malicious” user could still alter an application to gain access to items stored in the ELS.
+A "malicious" user could still alter an application to gain access to items stored in the ELS.
 Furthermore, data is protected from external, non-user threats just as strongly whether stronglyBound is set to true or false.
 For these reasons, setting stronglyBound to true is discouraged._

 ## Accessing data in the encrypted local store {#accessing-data-in-the-encrypted-local-store}